tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 "You look like a bright one."

 I stopped almost through the door.
-I felt his eyes stabbing the back of my head but I didn't want to look.
+Those tiny eyes stabbed the back of my head.
+I didn't want to look.

 "I have high hopes for you."

-I bolted, jumping up the steps, four at a time until I was breathing fresh air again.
-I didn't stop until I reached my car and peeled out of the lot gunning it 80 down a 35.
+Up the steps, four at a time, I didn't stop even when I was breathing fresh air again.
+Gunning it 80 down a 35 the whole way home, I ran from my driveway to my room.

-It's four in the morning.
-I refuse to sleep.
-My dad's pistol is under a pillow where I can reach.
+It's three in the morning.
+My dad's pistol is under a pillow, loaded and where I can reach.
 They have my address, damn it I gave it to them.

 Do I call the cops?
 They could help but I'm afraid he'll find out.

 All I know is I won't dare to miss the next class.

 I've checked the syllabus.
 This is the homework assignment: